knockout/knockout/documentation/json-data.md

         return this.pets().length > 2
     }, viewModel)

-This contains a mix of observables, dependent observables, observable arrays, and plain values.
+This contains a mix of observables, computed observables, observable arrays, and plain values.
 You can convert it to a JSON string suitable for sending to the server using `ko.toJSON` as follows:

     var jsonData = ko.toJSON(viewModel);